Slipyx/Francoise/README.txt

 Running
 -------
 To run the bot, simply call "lua francoise.lua", or double click francoise.lua if you have a Lua installation like LuaForWindows.
+You can specify a different config file by using the command line argument --config.
+For example, running "lua francoise.lua --config redditNews" will start the bot using the configuration information in the file "redditNews.lua".
+If you do not use the --config argument, the bot will use the default "config.lua" file.

 Requirements
 ------------